devanshithakar12/WhatTheHack/xxx-SpeechToText/Student/Challenge-01.md

 You can view an architectural diagram of an IoT thingamajig here: [Thingamajig.PDF](/Student/Resources/Architecture.PDF?raw=true).

+Please ensure you have completed the following specifications:
+  - Extract the caller human transcriptions (ground truth) from the JSON files using the Python code in the zip file provided
+  - Perform additional normalization using the Github repo in the zip file provided
+  - Create the required text file format to train the model
+  - Confirm audio format
+  - Split data into training and testing sets.
+Make sure some additional data from the training set is left to use in Challenge 4

 ## Success Criteria

 *Success criteria goes here.
 The success criteria should be a list of checks so a student knows they have completed the challenge successfully.
 These should be things that can be demonstrated to a coach.*